FAQ's about ChildLight Yoga Teacher Trainings

 The children I work with have unique needs.
 Will the ChildLight trainings be appropriate for me to attend?

 You will find our trainings offer many ideas, exercises, games, and songs which can be modified to incorporate into your work.
-If you are seeking additional, specialized training for working with children with autism and special needs, we have partnered with Louise Goldberg, who offers Creative Relaxation for Special Needs and Autism Teacher Training Level 1 and Level 2 and Rochelle Jewell who offers ChildLight Yoga for Teens with Special Needs Teacher Training.
+If you are seeking additional, specialized training for working with children with autism and special needs, we have partnered with Louise Goldberg, who offers Creative Relaxation for Special Needs and Autism Teacher Training Level 1 and Level 2 and Rochelle Jewell who offers ChildLight Yoga and Mindfulness for Children and Teens with Special Needs Teacher Training.

 Am I able to attend a ChildLight Yoga Teacher Training if I am pregnant/nursing/injured/healing, etc?

 Our trainings are definitely active at times.
 However, yoga is about meeting yourself where you are and modifying as needed.
 We have had many participants attend who are pregnant, are recovering from shoulder surgery, etc. and are simply directed to modify as necessary.
 If you need assistance or modifications please let your instructor know, or feel free to email our Director of Trainings with any questions.
 Your health and well-being are important to us!

 The majority of our trainings equal 18 contact hours typically beginning on a Friday evening and ending on a Sunday, though there are exceptions.
 Please check the details for your specific training regarding training description, locations, dates and specific hours.
 Optional non-contact hours will be discussed at the completion of all training weekends should you decide to complete the certification process.

 How should I prepare for the training?

 Below, you will find CLY’s Recommended Reading Lists for Teacher Trainees.
 Of course, the better prepared you are for this intensive, abbreviated training, the more you will gain from the experience!

 Yoga and Mindfulness for Children Recommended Reading List: